Randal Grichuk Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings (2022)

-- The Brewers pitching staff ranked third in MLB last season with a collective 9.5 strikeouts per nine innings.
+- The Brewers pitching staff was third in the big leagues last season with a collective 9.5 strikeouts per nine innings.

-- The Brewers' 3.85 team ERA ranked 12th among all league pitching staffs.
+- The Brewers had a 3.85 team ERA that ranked 12th across all MLB pitching staffs.

-- The Brewers gave up 190 total home runs last season (1.2 per game) to rank 25th in baseball.
+- Brewers pitchers combined to surrender 190 total home runs at a rate of 1.2 per game (25th in baseball).

-- The Brewers are sending Lauer (3-2) to the mound to make his sixth start of the season.
-He is 3-2 with a 5.19 ERA and 23 strikeouts in 26 2/3 innings pitched.
+- Miley (3-1) gets the starting nod for the Brewers in his sixth start of the season.
+He has a 1.86 ERA in 29 2/3 innings pitched, with 19 strikeouts.

-- The lefty's most recent time out came on Tuesday, April 25 against the Detroit Tigers, when he tossed three innings, surrendering four earned runs while allowing eight hits.
+- The lefty last appeared on Saturday against the Los Angeles Angels, when he went six innings, allowing one earned run while giving up seven hits.

-- In five games this season, the 27-year-old has put up a 5.19 ERA and 8 strikeouts per nine innings, while allowing a batting average of .287 to his opponents.
+- In five games this season, the 36-year-old has an ERA of 1.86, with 5.9 strikeouts per nine innings.
+Opponents are hitting .227 against him.

 © 2023 Data Skrive.
 All rights reserved.